 When Do You Take USMLE Step 1 and How Long is it?

-For most, taking the USMLE occurs after the completion of their second year in medical school.
-Students must be enrolled in, or graduates from a US or Canadian institution granting an LCME accredited MD degree or enrolled in or graduates from a US institution granting an AOA accredited DO degree.
+Most take the USMLE after completing their second year in medical school.
+Students must be enrolled in, or graduates from a U.S. or Canadian institution granting an LCME-accredited MD degree or enrolled in or from a U.S. institution granting an AOA-accredited DO degree.

 What is a Passing USMLE Step 1 Score?

-You’ll also want to take a look at what scores most people are getting who match with the specialty that you want to go into.
+You’ll also want to look at what scores most people are getting that match with the specialty you want to go into.
 If you would like to match with pediatrics, for example, you can see in the chart below that the average match for pediatrics is 226.

-Just passing the test is a good start, but it’s not going to help you to pass if you can’t get into a residency program or if you’re stuck in a residency program you’re not interested in.
-Aiming for a good score (which we’ll talk about in a future section) is going to be the best way to go.
+Passing the test is a good start, but it won’t help you to pass if you can’t get into a residency program or are stuck in a program you’re not interested in.
+Aiming for a good score (which we’ll discuss in a future section) will be the best way to go.

 What is the Highest Possible Step 1 Score?